svodnik/JS-SF-8-resources/00-installfest/installation-linux.md

 <a name="tools"></a>
 # 1. Installing command line tools

 You will need to install certain tools that will be used throughout the course.

-The installation instructions vary depending on whether you have a Mac, Windows, or Linux machine.
+1. __Install Visual Studio Code__

+  Visual Studio Code can be found [here](http://code.visualstudio.com) and is available for all platforms, but you are free to use any code editor you choose.
+Popular choices include [Atom](http://atom.io) and [Sublime Text](https://sublimetext.com/3).

-1. __Install Git__
+2. __Install Git__

   Git is a tool used to track the state of your code over time.
 [GitHub](https://github.com) is a company that has made a business on top of the Git technology.
 We will be using both Git and GitHub in this class to distribute code, submit assignments and offer feedback.